splewis/csgo-pug-setup/README.md

 ## Installation
+Since this is a sourcemod plugin, you must have sourcemod installed.
+You can download it at http://www.sourcemod.net/downloads.php.

+Note that sourcemod also requires MetaMod:Source to be on the server.
+You can download it at http://www.sourcemm.net/downloads.

+**As of 1.3.0, sourcemod 1.7 is required.**

 Download pugsetup.zip and extract the files to the game server.
 From the download, you should have installed the following (to the ``csgo`` directory):
 - ``addons/sourcemod/plugins/pugsetup.smx``
 - ``addons/sourcemod/translations/`` (the entire directory)